allaboutapps/ios-project-template/README.md

 # ⚠️ TODO

+* Run `make setup` to install all needed dependencies
 * Update the `Makefile` with your project settings
 * Update the `.swiftlint.yml` file to include the project root folder
 * Fill the README